danslimmon/awsbill2graphite/README.md

 * Snapshots are only billed once daily, so the snapshot metrics will be equal to 0 for most of their values.
 The value they do contain will be the cost for that _entire day_, not the hour.
+* At the end of a month, the billing report you get will be missing most of the final day's data.
+That's just how AWS hourly billing reports work.
+Eventually (4 or 5 days after the end of the month) they give you a final report for the month, with all the data.
+So in the interim, you'll have a big ugly dip in your graphs.